 As job openings hit record highs and businesses struggle to find workers, retaining top talent is more important than ever.
 However, many employers are relying on old, ineffective methods for attracting and keeping staff.
 It’s going to take more than free lunches and knickknacks to ensure today’s workers are loyal and productive.

-Nowadays, nearly half of U.S. employees are ready to leave their current job due to a lack of recognition and engagement.
-Meanwhile, 69% cite acknowledgment and rewards as the top factors that would motivate them to remain at their current company.
-It seems most employers have room for improvement on this front.
+Nearly half of U.S. employees are ready to leave their current job due to a lack of recognition and engagement, according to a survey from Achievers.
+Meanwhile, 69% cite acknowledgment and rewards as top factors that would motivate them to stay at their current company.

 2. Zappos

-Human resource departments can take a hint from Zappos and easily implement similar peer-to-peer recognition programs within their own companies.
-Employers can effectively boost morale and team spirit by creating a virtual or physical space in which employees can give and receive feedback or encouragement.
+Human resource departments can take a hint from Zappos and easily implement similar peer-to-peer recognition programs within their own companies by creating a virtual or physical space in which employees can give and receive feedback or encouragement.

 3. GE Healthcare